gizmolab10/sensecraftdocs/explore/mindmaps.md

 [mermaid](https://mermaid.live/)

-In the long run, we both want to be able to integrate hierarchal maps into [[../|SenseCraft]] to allow users to visually convey concepts through simple diagrams.
+We see a value in integrating hierarchal maps into [[../|SenseCraft]] to allow users to visually convey concepts through simple diagrams.
 Both GitHub and GitLab already do this in their issues / comments / wikis.